PrometheusVault/ember/docs/operations.md

    ```
 3. Reattach with `hud` or `ember/ember_dev_run.sh`.
 The script is safe to run
    repeatedly; it only rebuilds components that changed.
+- Shortcut: run `/update` inside the Ember REPL to perform the fetch/pull +
+  provision steps automatically (you may be prompted for the sudo password).

 ## Troubleshooting